dogweather/forkful/content/en/elixir/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-YAML, short for YAML Ain't Markup Language, is a human-readable data serialization standard commonly used for configuration files and data exchange between languages with different data structures.
-Programmers use it because of its simplicity and its ability to easily represent complex hierarchical data.

 ## How to:
 Elixir doesn't include built-in YAML support.
 However, you can use third-party libraries such as `yamerl` or `yaml_elixir` to work with YAML.
 Here, we'll focus on `yaml_elixir` for its ease of use and comprehensive features.

 First, add `yaml_elixir` to your mix.exs dependencies: